zuiko21/minimOS/hard/minipet.md

 separately for both '373s (maybe half a '139 will do). `UB4-7` replaced by a _single_ '245.
 - **Sheet 9:** See above.
 Only the `UB8` latch remains.
 - **Sheet 10:** `UD1` becomes an inverter and may substitute `UD2, UE13` by half a '139.
-In case `/PEN STROBE` is needed, another inverter is necessary.
+In case `/PEN STROBE` is needed, another inverter (of a transistor) is needed.

 ### List of materials